-One of the best things you can do for acne-prone skin is to protect it from the sun.
+One of the best things you can do for is to protect it from the sun.
 There’s a dangerous misconception that sunbathing can “dry out” pimples and get rid of them.
-The truth is sun exposure can make your acne worse by dehydrating your skin and sending your oil glands into overdrive.
+The truth is can make your acne worse by dehydrating your skin and sending your oil glands into overdrive.
 If you have pimples, here’s what you should look for in sunscreen for acne-prone skin.

 Look for the 3 Sunscreen Essentials

 When you’re for acne-prone skin, the most important consideration is that it works.
 Sunscreen is your skin’s best defense against the sun’s , which can cause , premature , and skin cancer.
 If it doesn’t do that, then it won’t matter if it’s for your skin type.
 These are the three essentials you should be looking for in a sunscreen product, according to the American Academy of Dermatology:

 - It should be at least SPF 30, which blocks 97% of UVB rays.
 SPF 50 will protect you by about 98% percent.
 The number shows how long the sun’s rays can burn your skin.
 Sunscreen with an SPF of 30 means it would take 30 times longer for your skin to burn than if you didn’t wear sunscreen.

 - It should protect your skin against both UVB and UVA rays.
 According to the Skin Cancer Foundation, and are associated with premature skin aging, while UVB rays have a shorter wavelength and are associated with sunburn.

 - Try to find a sunscreen that’s water-resistant, which means you don’t have to reapply it too often even if you sweat.
 Usually, water-resistant sunscreens would have a rating of 40 or 80, indicating that you should reapply after 40 or 80 minutes of swimming or sweating.